-These vegan sushi rolls with crispy tofu, fresh vegetables, quick-pickled onions, and spicy mayo feel like a special-occasion dinner, but are actually pretty easy to make.
-No special equipment needed!
+These vegan tofu sushi rolls with quick-pickled onions and spicy mayo feel like a special-occasion treat, but are surprisingly simple to make.
+(No special equipment needed!)

 Making vegan sushi at home is shockingly simple.
 All you need is some freshly cooked rice, colorful veggies, crispy tofu, and nori (dried seaweed).
 And no, you don’t need a rice cooker or even a sushi mat!

 Homemade tofu sushi rolls are one of my favorite weeknight dinners.
-I pour myself a glass of wine, play some jams, and have myself a little kitchen party while I make the rolls.
+I pour myself a glass of wine, play some fun tunes, and have myself a little kitchen party while I make the rolls.
 Even though the whole process takes all of 15 minutes, it’s still a nice way to wind down from the day.

 What’s In These Tofu Sushi Rolls

-Instead of raw fish, these rolls have crispy fried tofu, crunchy raw cucumbers and carrots, quick-pickled red onions, and seasoned rice, all wrapped up in nori.
+Instead of raw fish, these vegan rolls have crispy fried tofu, crunchy raw cucumbers and carrots, quick-pickled red onions, and seasoned rice, all wrapped up in nori.
 Although I wouldn’t claim these rolls are “authentic”, I’d say they’re more like Korean gimbap than Japanese sushi rolls.

 Ingredient Notes + Variations

 The Rice: Sushi is usually made with medium- or short-grain white rice (often labeled “sushi rice”).
 Although I typically advocate for the health benefits of brown rice, here I recommend white because it’s stickier and softer.
 Brown rice can be more difficult to work with while rolling sushi.

 The Tofu: I use extra firm tofu here, which I press, season with salt and pepper, and sear in a skillet until golden brown and crispy; details below.

 The Veggies: I love how the freshness of raw carrots and cucumbers balances out the “meaty” tofu.
 But you can definitely get creative with these sushi rolls and use: roasted sweet potatoes, mango, avocado, scallions, thinly sliced and sauteed shiitake mushrooms, cilantro, and even thinly sliced purple cabbage.